pandaisfast/msds682-fall2023-data-streaming/docs/lec1/assignment.md

 **Deliverables:**

-Please submit your solutions in a file named "assignment1_{your name}".
+Please submit your solutions in a file named `assignment1_{your name}`.
 This can be in raw markdown (.md) or text (.txt) format.
 Ensure your document does not have excessive formatting, as this may distract from the content of your answers.